 - Mistrust in the private sector is an obstacle to inclusive growth.
 It is well known that the business sector tends to distrust governments, and this hurts investment and productivity.
 A survey of thousands of export-oriented firms in the region reveals that distrust within firms is also an obstacle to investment and innovation.

 - Mistrust in the public sector is an obstacle to inclusive growth.
 Trust in governments is low in the region.
 Our study finds that the lack of trust makes it difficult for citizens to demand better public policies and services.
 A survey of thousands of public officials revealed that mistrust within public agencies, and their mistrust of citizens, reduces public sector capacity to serve citizen needs.

 - Restoring trust depends on information and empowerment.
 Citizens do not trust government when they are uninformed about what government is doing for them, and when they have little capacity to act together to hold government accountable.
 Firms do not trust each other when they can do little about opportunistic behavior.
 Governments should inform and empower to restore trust.

 LATEST BLOG POSTS

-The post Did Changes Among Firms Reduce Wage Inequality in Latin America? appeared first on Ideas Matter.
+The post Digitalizing Public Services to Improve Lives in Latin America and the Caribbean appeared first on Ideas Matter.